Privacy Policy

 Typical data collected in research contexts may include:

-- Demographic information (e.g., age, sex at birth, partial postcode, ethnicity)
+- Demographic information held under a separate consent platform operated by the research institution (e.g., age, sex at birth, partial postcode, ethnicity)

-For any research project you participate in, please refer to the participant information sheet provided by the lead research institution for full details about data handling specific to that study.
+For any research project you participate in, please refer to the participant information sheet provided by the lead research institution for full details about data handling specific to that study, and to the project-specific data handling addendum referenced there.

 3. Legal Basis for Processing